cosmastech/cosmastech.github.io/_posts/2024-09-18-how-i-reduced-16k-queries.md

 ### Hol up!
 The math ain't mathing

 If you run this command every five minutes, how did we get 16k queries per day?
-The scheduled command fans out, and the fan out jobs are what actually trigger this query.
+The scheduled command fans out to many jobs, and the jobs are what actually trigger this query.

 ### The Real Conclusion